Google Finance launches Gemini AI tool for fully cited stock answers in minutes

 Both English and Hindi will be supported, though users there won't get access to the latest upgrades like Deep Search.
 Most Popular - Nintendo is getting the Switch ready for retirement - Lego's first Star Trek set is a $400 Enterprise with Data, Picard, and Worf minifigures - Epic and Google agree to settle their lawsuit and change Android's fate globally - Google Maps taps Gemini AI to transform into an 'all-knowing copilot' - Ikea's new smart home collection is entirely Matter-compatible

-Will traders find the new Deep Search useful?
-Google Finance now bundles Gemini AI into its platform, promising fully cited answers within minutes.
-The feature taps the same advanced models that power Google Search, according to director Robert Dunnette, and it even lays out a research plan so users can trace the AI’s reasoning.
+Traders might see the new Deep Search as a handy shortcut.
+Google Finance has now slipped Gemini AI into the product, and the claim is that it can spit out fully cited answers in minutes.
+Robert Dunnette, the director, says the tool runs on the same advanced models that power Google Search, and it even prints a research plan so you can follow the AI’s line of thought.

 Common Questions Answered